 The lawyer also has to learn about blood testing and what types of vials they need for which types of tests, and how they properly have to prepare the vials to be used as evidentiary samples in a criminal case.
 There's a lot of complex and very specific information that must be mastered.
 It is tested in a written test.
 Then, there is an oral exam on the second day that covers a lot of the same information, but it's in the form of an appellate argument.

 In 2015, I also passed a Florida-specific written examination, which had been prepared by the Florida Bar to test specific knowledge of Florida's DUI laws and testing regulations, as well as driver's license regulations.
 Only three lawyers have successfully passed that test.

 How Is DUI Defined Under Florida State Law?

 Under the Florida Statutes, you are guilty of driving under the influence if you are either driving with a blood or breath alcohol in excess of 0.08 or if you are under the influence of alcohol to the extent that your normal faculties are impaired.
-That means there are two ways to prove a DUI.
-One is to simply show a number on a breath test machine or on a gas chromatograph/mass spectrometer.
+That means there are two ways for the State of Florida to prove a DUI.
+One is to simply show a number on a breath test machine or on a gas chromatograph/flame ionization detector.
 If police don't have a breath test or a blood test, they can use lay testimony of whether a person appeared to be impaired, including what they said, what they admitted to, how they spoke, how they walked and stood, whether they were slurring their words, and how they performed on field sobriety tests.
 Note that the field sobriety tests, however, are notoriously poor at predicting impairment.
 Very few lawyers are sufficiently familiar with the field sobriety tests to understand the weakness of the tests for their proposed purpose.

-For more information on DUI Defense Practice In Florida, an free strategy session is your next best step.
+For more information on DUI Defense Practice In Florida, a free strategy session is your next best step.
 Get the information and legal answers you are seeking by calling (786) 579-2100 today.